Yearly Arabic Programme 2020-2021 (Beirut and Amman)

 The annual offer is scheduled over 27 weeks, split into three terms with a one-week half term in each and two weeks of holidays between each term.
 The students generally enrol for the entirety of the program.
 It is possible to enrol for less than 27 weeks, however in practise a place coming available throughout the course of the year is rare and priority is given to students applying for the entirety of the academic year.

-For any specific training request (one or two semesters or other courses), you are kindly requested to contact the contact the management team.
+For any particular request (one or two trimesters, a semester), you are requested to indicate it clearly on the application form.

-- Download the provisional term dates for the 2018-2019 Beirut program
+- download the provisional term dates for the 2020-2021 Beirut program

-- Download the provisional term dates for the 2018-2019 Amman program
+- download the provisional term dates for the 2020-2021 Amman program

 Scholarships for students

 Students are expected to find their own accommodation.
-Before their arrival, the Institute provides them with up-to-date information on the addresses of apartment and room owners recommended by trainees of previous sessions.
-Trainees can also access practical information via social networks.
-We strongly advise to arrive in Beirut or Amman at least one week before the beginning of the training to settle some formalities and to find an accomodation.
+Before their arrival, the Institute provides them with up-to-date information on the addresses of apartment and room owners recommended by students of previous sessions.
+Future trainees can also access to practical informations via social networks.
+We strongly advise to arrive in Beirut or Amman at least one week before the beginning of the courses to settle some formalities and to find an accomodation.
 They must be present at Ifpo at the latest, the week before the start of the course to take the written and oral placement tests.

-For all information concerning visas, health conditions and safety and security instructions specific to each country, please consult the website of the Ministry of Foreign Affairs, specifically the page ‘advice for travellers. (http://www.diplomatie.gouv.fr / en / advice-to-travelers / councils-by-country / lebanon / or http://www.diplomatie.gouv.fr/fr/conseils-aux-voyageurs/conseils-par-pay…).
+For all information concerning visas, health conditions and safety and security instructions specific to each country (Lebanon or Jordan), please consult the website of the Ministry of Foreign Affairs of the country you depend on, specifically the page ‘advice for travellers.
 You can also inquire at the embassies of Lebanon and Jordan in the country where you reside.

 Tel : + 961- 1- 420 291 /292/293/298